ESEC-FSE-2020-Tool-Demo-ID21/SVMRanker-ESEC-FSE-Tool-Demo-2020/README.md

 ```
 The output is the following.
 ```
+SVMRanker --- Version 1.0
+Usage: CLIMain.py lnested [OPTIONS] SOURCE

+Options:
+  --depth_bound INTEGER           depth bound default set to 2 --filetype [C|BOOGIE]           --file C: input is c file. --file BOOGIE:
+                                  input is boogie file. default set to BOOGIE

+  --sample_strategy [ENLARGE|CONSTRAINT]
+                                  --sample_strategy ENLARGE: enlarge the
+                                  sample zone when sample num not enough.
+                                  --sample_strategy CONSTRAINT: find feasible
+                                  points by constraint if sample num not enough default set to ENLARGE

+  --print_level [DEBUG|INFO|NONE]
+                                  --print_level DEBUG: print all the
+                                  information of the learning and debugging
+                                  --print_level INFO: print the information of
+                                  the learning --print_level NONE: only print
+                                  the result information of the learning
+                                  default set to NONE

+  --help                          Show this message and exit.

 ```
 As we can see, the options of **lnested** are also the ones of **lmulti**;
 also the use of **lnested** is similar to the one of **lmulti**, just the outcome can be different.